12-Factor App Compliance

 Summary

-Fully compliant (8 / 12): Codebase, Dependencies, Config, Build/release/run, Port binding, Disposability, Dev/prod parity, Logs.
+Fully compliant (9 / 12): Codebase, Dependencies, Config, Build/release/run, Port binding, Disposability, Dev/prod parity, Logs, Admin processes.

 | Gap | Resolution |